yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 >    - {% icon param-file %} *"Tab-delimited genes file"*: `column headers (gene-ids)` (output of **Alevin** {% icon tool %})
 >    - {% icon param-file %} *"Tab-delimited barcodes file"*: `row index (CB-ids)` (output of **Alevin** {% icon tool %})
 >
-> 2. Rename {% icon galaxy-pencil %} 'salmonKallistoMtxTo10x....:genes' to `Gene table`
+> 2. Rename {% icon galaxy-pencil %} 'salmonKallistoMtxTo10x....:genes' to `Gene_table`
-> 3. Rename {% icon galaxy-pencil %} 'salmonKallistoMtxTo10x....:barcodes' to `Barcode table`
+> 3. Rename {% icon galaxy-pencil %} 'salmonKallistoMtxTo10x....:barcodes' to `Barcode_table`
-> 4. Rename {% icon galaxy-pencil %} 'salmonKallistoMtxTo10x....:matrix' to `Matrix table`
+> 4. Rename {% icon galaxy-pencil %} 'salmonKallistoMtxTo10x....:matrix' to `Matrix_table`
 {: .hands_on}

 The output is a matrix in the correct orientation for the rest of our tools.
-However, our matrix is looking a bit sparse - for instance, click on `Gene table`.
+However, our matrix is looking a bit sparse - for instance, click on `Gene_table`.
 I don't know about you, but I'd struggle to have a good biological discussion using only Ensembl gene_ids!
 What I'd really like is the more understandable 'GAPDH' or other gene acronym, as well as information on mitochondrial genes so that I can assess if my cells were stressed out or not.
 In order to prepare our data for emptyDrops, we're going to combine this information into an object, and it's easiest to add in that information now.

-## Adding in Gene metadata
+### Add in Gene metadata

 > <question-title></question-title>
 >
-> Where can we find this gene information?
+> Where can we find information about genes?
 >
 > > <solution-title></solution-title>
 > >